microsoft/live-share/CONTRIBUTING.md

 If you cannot find an existing issue that describes your bug or feature, submit an issue using the guidelines below.

-## Writing Good Bug Reports and Feature Requests
+## Writing Good Problem Reports and Feature Requests

-File a single issue per problem and feature request.
+File a single issue per problem or feature request.

 * Do not enumerate multiple bugs or feature requests in the same issue.
 * Do not add your issue as a comment to an existing issue unless it's for the identical input.
 Many issues look similar, but have different causes.